pinclr/tencentcloud-sdk-python-im/docs/source/usage.rst

 Installation
 ------------

-To use the library, first install it using pip:
+To use the tencentcloud-sdk-python-im library, first install it using pip:

 .. code-block:: console